GlideAngle/flare-timing/flare-timing/prod-apps/fs-route/README.md

     $ __shake-build/fs-route --help

-    Extracts the expected or normative optimal route from a competition.
+    Extracts the expected or normative optimal routes from a competition.

     fs-route [OPTIONS]